unlibra/i18n-tiny/docs/API_SPECIFICATION.md

 ---
 interface Props {
   href: string
-  locale?: string  // Explicit locale, '' for raw path
+  locale?: string | false  // Explicit locale, '' or false for raw path
   [key: string]: any  // Other HTML attributes
 }
 ---